Meet Our Team

 Elly Ball

-Principal Clinician & Senior Behaviour Support Specialist
+Principal Clinician & Senior Behaviour Support Practitioner

 Elly is an experienced Behaviour Support Practitioner with ten years in the role.
 Prior to this, she worked across a range of positions including supported independent living leadership and broader disability support roles.
 This diverse background enables Elly to relate to the teams she partners with and deliver strategies that are practical, evidence-informed, and grounded in real-world practice.